Cybersecurity Risk Assessment Template

 Risk Assessment Matrix

 The calculations show raw risk scores and also take into account weighting factors, such as the importance of the control, the maturity of the protections in place, and any compensating measures that may exist to reduce the risk.
-The CRAT utilizes a 6x6 risk assessment matrix.
-The CRAT is able to show both the raw risk score, as well as the final score when compensating controls are taken into consideration.
+The CRA utilizes a 6x6 risk assessment matrix.
+The CRA is able to show both the raw risk score, as well as the final score when compensating controls are taken into consideration.